 ID Implementation Strategy 2014 Priority Resources Timeframe Responsibility Status 2024 Priority PR-2.4 Develop a Community Health and Wellness Program Low \$ - \$\$ Long TC No Progress Medium SU is a significant community asset with Heal public.
 There are also multiple other independent • ailable to the RECOMMENDATIONS: These all should be en couraged and sup ported.
 PR-2.5 Provide Community Access to Shepherd University Outdoor Recreation Activities Low Policy Intermediate TC, SU, PRC Some Progres 5 Many of SU sports programs are open to the public.
-PR-2.6 Bring Paddlesports Events to Town Low \$ - \$\$ Long TC, PRC, SVC No Progress Medium Shepherdstown is a Potomac River waterfron t town.
-RECOMMENDATIONS: We recommend the To the local economy. own explore ways t to promote pado dle sports on the P otomac River as wa y to increase tour ism and boost PR-2.7 Improve Accommodations for Bicycle Tourism High Policy Short TC, SVC Some Progres s Medium There are some bike stands in the Town.
+PR-2.6 Bring Paddlesports Events to Town Low \$ - \$\$ Long TC, PRC, SVC No Progress Medium Shepherdstown is a Potomac River waterfront town.
+RECOMMENDATIONS: We recommend the Town explore ways to promote paddle sports on the Potomac River as way to increase tourism and boost the local economy.
+PR-2.7 Improve Accommodations for Bicycle Tourism High Policy Short TC, SVC Some Progres s Medium There are some bike stands in the Town.
 RECOMMENDATIONS: Town should consider offering secure ar ea for bike rider s to store bikes an nd gear while in town n.
 PR-2.8 Provide a Public Bike Repair Station Medium \$ Short TC, PWC, PRC No Progress Medium RECOMMENDATIONS: A public bike repair st considered. ation would attrac t riders from the e C&O bike path ar nd promote bike ridi ng in town and sh ould be